kidaa/development-resources/development-roadmap/README.md

 hard, as there are many interdependent things in LilyPond.
 Mentoring from one of the main authors (Han-Wen or Jan) may be necessary.

-Perspectives (what lilypond can look like in 1, 3, 5 years):